CSIS-iLab/india-states/_posts/2018-12-05-andhra-pradesh-sets-tariff-rates-for-three-grid-connected-solar-projects.md

 is_analysis: false

 ---
-he Andhra Pradesh Electricity Regulatory Commission has set a tariff rate of $0.042/kilo-watt hour (kWh) for three grid-connected solar photovoltaic projects in the state which aggregate to 82 megawatts (MW).
+The Andhra Pradesh Electricity Regulatory Commission has set a tariff rate of $0.042/kilo-watt hour (kWh) for three grid-connected solar photovoltaic projects in the state which aggregate to 82 megawatts (MW).